Analyzing Concord Medical Services (NYSE:CCM) and Hims & Hers Health (NYSE:HIMS)

-Concord Medical Services (NYSE:CCM) and Hims & Hers Health (NYSE:HIMS) are both medical companies, but which is the superior investment?
-We will compare the two companies based on the strength of their earnings, profitability, dividends, analyst recommendations, valuation, institutional ownership and risk.
+Hims & Hers Health (NYSE:HIMS) and Concord Medical Services (NYSE:CCM) are both medical companies, but which is the better investment?
+We will contrast the two businesses based on the strength of their analyst recommendations, dividends, earnings, profitability, institutional ownership, valuation and risk.

 |Concord Medical Services